 “You need enough, not much, cousin.
 Basta, ako ang bahala sa’yo.”
 Then, I winked at her.

-Twilight is casting its spell and rain is starting to pour.
-It’s about 6:30 in the evening and I am having second thoughts whether or not we would still continue the not-so-planned-getaway.
-Mom and dad will be home in a few minutes and I don’t think they would allow us to go in a dusky and rainy evening.
+Twilight was casting its spell and rain was starting to pour.
+It’s about 6:30 in the evening and I was having second thoughts whether or not we would still continue the not-so-planned-getaway.
+Mom and dad would be home in a few minutes and I didn’t think they would allow us to go in a dusky and rainy evening.

 Fedilyn texted me.
 “Couz, are we still going out?
 Get ready.”